 Budgeting – Basically Just Common Sense

 It’s all common sense really, a budget is a framework within which you ensure that the income your business creates is higher than the amount of money you spend running your company.
-Much like with a household budget where you make sure that all expenses can be covered by your income and leave you with some disposable cash, business budgets have the exact same function.
+Much like with a household budget, you make sure expenses are covered by income.

 The Two Sides of a Budget: Income and Expenses